heishha/datasciencecoursera/getdata-005/project/CodeBook.md

 > fBodyGyroJerkMag

-From each of these signals, where applicable, the following variables were estimated.
+From each of these signals, where applicable, the following variables were estimated (if applicable).

 mean: Mean value

 std: Standard deviation

-meanFreq: Weighted average of the frequency components to obtain a mean frequency
+meanFreq: Weighted average of the frequency components to obtain a mean frequency (applicable to the frequency domain signals)

-Additional vectors were obtained by averaging the signals in a signal window sample for angle variables.
+Additional vectors were obtained by averaging the signals in a signal window sample, then finding the angle between the average gravity vector and the following average feature vectors.

-angle.gravityMean

-angle.tBodyAccMean

-angle.tBodyAccJerkMean

-angle.tBodyGyroMean

-angle.tBodyGyroJerkMean
+tBodyAccMean

+tBodyAccJerkMean

+tBodyGyroMean

+tBodyGyroJerkMean

 See the full enumeration of the table columns below